 Here are a few options for quick, easy and nutritional breakfasts:

-Other A.M.
+More A.M.
 Ammo

 Start the Stopwatch

-If you can build 15-20 minutes into your morning routine, you can make a breakfast that will provide you with long-lasting energy and it will take only a little longer than pouring a bowl of cereal.
-According to some recent studies those minutes might make a real difference throughout the rest of your day.
+If you can build 15-20 minutes into your morning routine, you can make a breakfast that will provide you with long-lasting energy and will take only a little longer than pouring a bowl of cereal.
+According to some recent studies, those minutes might make a real difference throughout the rest of your day.